Have you ever wanted to create a local WordPress site?

 2. Put the site into maintenance mode using a WordPress plugin until your work is done.
 This isn’t the best approach if your site will be in development for any length of time.

-Create a Local WordPress Site with Instant WordPress
+Create a Local WordPress Site with Instant WP

 You can even create multiple installations on the same USB drive.

 Instant WordPress lets you develop the site locally, and if you run it off of a USB drive, it’s easily transportable to client meetings.

 This is helpful when you might not have internet access at your meetings.

 It’s also ideal for client training.
 They can work offline on their new website and learn WordPress as they go without worrying about messing up a live site.

 Of course, you can always develop up on the server so clients can have an instant link to view the work in progress.
 But InstantWP is great alternative and is especially suited to new site development.

 InstantWP has been under development since 2008 and was first created by an instructor for use in his classes.